tact-lang/.github/profile/README.md

 # Welcome to Tact Language

 **Tact** is a new programming language tailored for the TON blockchain, emphasizing both efficiency and simplicity.
+Driven by [TON Studio](https://tonstudio.io).

 ## Official Resources